Language and gender: Language and power

-In each society, the notion of gender is being learned from early childhood through conversation, humor, parenting, institutions, media, and other ways of imparting knowledge.
+In each society, the notion of gender is learned from early childhood through conversation, humour, parenting, institutions, media, and other ways of imparting knowledge.
 Hence, gender seems a natural and even scientific concept to all the individuals of a society.
-Many scholars have been trying to not only find the truth behind this common sense but also understand why this concept is taking for granted.
-This kind of research requires to question some underlying assumptions about gender, and approach this concept from a different point of view.
-Gender is not something people born with, but people learn to perform and act based on the expected norms of it, which has nothing to do with physiology and hormones.
+Many scholars have been trying to not only find the truth behind this common sense but also understand why this concept is taken for granted.
+This kind of research requires questioning some underlying assumptions about gender, and approaching this concept from a different point of view.
+Gender is not something people are born with, but people learn to perform and act based on the expected norms of it, which has nothing to do with physiology and hormones.

-In the matter of linguistic competence- the ability to produce knowledge and understand it via language-, sociolinguistics and linguist anthropologists believe that only knowledge of structure and morphology cannot help a person to communicate with others.
-Instead, they think that one needs to know the social norms people use in different languages in order to interact with them.
+In the matter of linguistic competence – the ability to produce knowledge and understand it via language – sociolinguistic and linguistic anthropologists believe that knowledge of structure and morphology alone cannot help a person to communicate with others.
+Instead, they think that one needs to know the social norms people use in different languages to interact with them.
 People gradually learn how to use language in specific social situations and develop communicative competence.
 Therefore, language and social norms are dynamic and interconnected.
-As people use language in respect to these norms, it plays a vital role in manifesting and sustaining social standards and can be a tool for reproducing power relations and gender oppression.
+As people use language concerning these norms, it plays a vital role in manifesting and sustaining social standards and can be a tool for reproducing power relations and gender oppression.
 One of the examples to show this interconnection would be the fact that there is no equivalent for "sir" to use in addressing a female authority.
 This fact cannot be related to the language itself, but it is correlated to the perception that authorities have always been male.
-The other example is the way women get addressed by Miss, Mrs., or Ms., while Men are only addressed by Mr., which is a term that shows their gender, not marital status.
+The other example is the way women get addressed by Miss, Mrs., or Ms., while men are only addressed by Mr., which is a term that shows their gender, not marital status.
 Unlike men, women's relationships can affect their social status, and they can be judged and qualified based on it.

-Language practices associated with gender

-Not all members of a particular gender may follow the specific gender roles that are prescribed by society.
-Scholars of language and gender are often interested in patterns of gendered communication, and these patterns are described below, however, not every member of that gender may fit into those patterns.